compas-dev/compas/docs/devguide/code.rst

 Line length
 -----------

-**COMPAS uses a line length of 120 characters**.
+**COMPAS uses a line length of 180 characters**.
 While longer than the 80 characters recommended by ``PEP8``, it is in our opinion a more reasonable limit for modern displays.
-This is enforced and can be automatically set using ``black -l 120``.

 **Indentations are 4 spaces**.
 Tab to spaces setting can be set in ``.editorconfig`` which is respected by most editors.
 For more information see `EditorConfig <https://editorconfig.org/>`_.